Capstone Project: Resistance Mapping

 Wireframing

-Using our affinity map as a guide, we sketched wireframe redesigns for each page that would address user needs.
+Using our affinity map as a guide, we sketched wireframes that would address user needs.

-Wireframing left us with a lot of possible directions for the redesign.
-To figure out which option was most intuitive for users, we created paper prototypes for additional testing.
+Wireframing left us with many possible directions for the redesign.
+To determine which option was most intuitive for users, we created paper prototypes for additional testing.

 We went through each combination of pages and assets with nine users with different levels of familiarity with Resistance Mapping to find which combination was easiest to navigate and use.